Ubiatar/hapi-multi-rate-limit/README.md

 - `pathCache`: Object with the following properties:
 	- `segment`: `hapi-multi-rate-limit-path` Name of the cache segment to use for storing path rate limit info
 	- `expiresIn`: `60000` Time (in milliseconds) of period for `pathLimit`
-- `userPathLimit`: `false` number of total requests that can be made on a given path per user per period.
+- `userPathLimitSeconds`: `false` number of total requests that can be made on a given path per user per period (seconds).
 Set to `false` to disable limiting requests per path per user.
+- `userPathLimitMinutes`: `false` number of total requests that can be made on a given path per user per period (minutes).
+Set to `false` to disable limiting requests per path per user.
+- `userPathLimitHours`: `false` number of total requests that can be made on a given path per user per period (hours).
+Set to `false` to disable limiting requests per path per user.
+- `userPathLimitDays`: `false` number of total requests that can be made on a given path per user per period (days).
+Set to `false` to disable limiting requests per path per user.
+- `userPathCacheSeconds`: Object with the following properties:
+	- `segment`: `hapi-multi-rate-limit-userPathSeconds` Name of the cache segment to use for storing userPath rate limit info
+	- `expiresIn`: `1000` Time (in milliseconds) of period for `userPathLimitSeconds`
-- `userPathCache`: Object with the following properties:
+- `userPathCacheMinutes`: Object with the following properties:
-	- `segment`: `hapi-multi-rate-limit-userPath` Name of the cache segment to use for storing userPath rate limit info
+	- `segment`: `hapi-multi-rate-limit-userPathMinutes` Name of the cache segment to use for storing userPath rate limit info
-	- `expiresIn`: `60000` Time (in milliseconds) of period for `userPathLimit`
+	- `expiresIn`: `60000` Time (in milliseconds) of period for `userPathLimitMinutes`
+- `userPathCacheHours`: Object with the following properties:
+	- `segment`: `hapi-multi-rate-limit-userPathHours` Name of the cache segment to use for storing userPath rate limit info
+	- `expiresIn`: `3600000` Time (in milliseconds) of period for `userPathLimitHours`
+- `userPathCacheDays`: Object with the following properties:
+	- `segment`: `hapi-multi-rate-limit-userPathDays` Name of the cache segment to use for storing userPath rate limit info
+	- `expiresIn`: `86400000` Time (in milliseconds) of period for `userPathLimitDays`
 - `headers`: `true` Whether or not to include headers in responses
 - `ipWhitelist`: `[]` array of IPs for whom to bypass rate limiting.
 Note that a whitelisted IP would also bypass restrictions an authenticated user would otherwise have.
 - `trustProxy`: `false` If true, honor the `X-Forwarded-For` header.
 See note below.